Fusi (pasta)

-Fusi (also Fuži in Croatian and Slovene) is a traditional Istrian pasta from Croatia and Slovenia.
+Fusi (also Fuži in Croatian) is a traditional pasta of Istria region, in Croatia and Slovenia.
 The pasta dough is rolled out into a thin sheet, cut into strips three to four centimetres wide, and placed over each other.
 The strips are then cut diagonally, producing diamond shapes.
-Two ends of each diamond are then folded over each other to meet in the middle and pinched together, making the fuži look like a bow.
-It is served with a mild red veal sauce, which is usually made out of onions, tomato paste, white wine and broth.
+Two ends of each diamond are then folded over each other to meet in the middle and pinched together, making the fusi look like a bow.
+It is usually served with a local version of goulash, a mild red veal sauce, which is usually made out of onions, tomato paste, white wine and broth.
+Common variations include rooster sauce or game sauce, such as boar or rabbit.